My turtle recipes are below. Turtle meat can be prepared in a variety of ways, much the same as squirrels or rabbits.

 turtle meat from one turtle

-Soak turtle meat in cold salt water about an hour.
+Soak turtle meat in cold salt water 2+ hours.
 Drain, add fresh water to cover and add 1/2 teaspoon soda.
-Simmer until nearly done (or pressure cook 20 minutes at 10 pounds with salt water, not soda).
-Remove from juice and wash in cool water, debone it and set aside.
+Simmer until nearly done.
+I recommend pressure cooking turtle for 20 minutes at 10 pounds with salt water, not soda.
+Remove from juice and wash in cool water, debone it, cut into pieces and set aside.

 Make a thin batter with the Bisquick, seasonings and water.
 Coat pieces of meat in batter and deep fry until golden brown.
 Drain on paper towel.
 Handle with tongs and meat does not come loose from batter.